2022 VC Combine

-The VC Combine is open to athletes from 14-18 years old.
+The VC Combine is open to athletes from 16-18 years old.
+When space permits, this may be opened to 14-15 years olds at the discretion of VC.
 However, please note that lower age groups (14U and 15U) will play at a 16U net height.

 In order to be eligible to participate in a VC Combine, athletes must, at a minimum, be registered as a Recreational player with their respective PTA and with VC.